lambda-llama/icfpc2013/README.md

 and drop the bigger problem **early**.
 This was done by a set of rules, some obvious, like [De Morgan laws] [demorgan], others not so obvious.

+The trick is to use this set of rules efficiently.
+The straightforward approach (compare each pair of generated programs for equivalence) has an obvious drawback: it requires quadratic number of comparisons.
+Key observation for improving the running time is that **if** there is a program which **can** be simplified, it must be [discarded][filterRedundant], because, since we generate all problems, a simpler version (with smaller program size) must have been already generated.

-In all of the rules bellow we treat two terms as **equivalent** if they are either equal syntactically or end up in the same state after abstract interpretation (see next section).
+*Note*: in all of the rules bellow we treat two terms as **equivalent** if they are either equal syntactically or end up in the same state after abstract interpretation (see next section).

-The trick is to use this rules effectively.
-The obvious way (compare pairs of programs against each other) has an obvious drawback: it is quadratic in time.
-The important observation is that if there is a program that can be simplified, it can be simply [discarded][filterRedundant].
-It is safe because all problems are generated, so the simplified version already exists.

 ##### not-not